Updated on 16th December, 2022 by Martin Astley

 24|7 Home Rescue, based at Parkhill Business Centre in Padiham Road, Burnley, has teamed up with the charity The OppO Foundation, which helps ex-military personnel, to offer free boiler installations to veterans in need.

 Former soldiers Harry Toothill and Jay Lieberman are the first heroes to receive brand new boilers at their homes completely free of charge.

-Harry had an aging boiler which was “on its last legs” and feared it would pack up over winter.
+Harry had an ageing boiler that was “on its last legs” and feared it would pack up over the winter.

 Jay Lieberman (65) lives near Bury.

 His current boiler had become expensive to run and was nearly 30 years old.
 It needed replacing, but Jay was unable to cover the costs.

 “A new boiler will heat my home better and save me some much-needed money,” he explained.”Thank you for giving me peace of mind when it comes to keeping warm.”

 24|7 Home Rescue puts helping the vulnerable sections of the community at the core of its mission and has chosen to support veterans throughout 2020.